 Signs and Symptoms

-States are receiving vaccine allocations from the Strategic National Stockpile in accordance with the number of MPV cases and the size of the underlying at-risk population.
+States are receiving vaccine allocations from the Strategic National Stockpile in accordance with the number of mpox cases and the size of the underlying at-risk population.
 Michigan has received a limited supply of the vaccine, JYNNEOS.
 Additional limited allocations will follow in the next few months, but specific quantities and timelines are not yet known.
 The federal government continues to purchase vaccine, but JYNNEOS is not likely to become broadly available in the near-term.

-A local health department may initiate contact with eligible individuals who have been identified as a close contact to an MPV case about receiving the vaccine.
-If you know you have had a contact with someone with MPV please contact your local health department for more information.
+A local health department may initiate contact with eligible individuals who have been identified as a close contact to an mpox case about receiving the vaccine.
+If you know you have had a contact with someone with mpox please contact your local health department for more information.
 Information about federal vaccine allocations is available online and will be updated every Wednesday.
 There is no cost for the vaccine – it is free for anyone who is eligible.

 Treatments for mpox have not been pre-deployed to states by the CDC and will continue to be available through the Strategic National Stockpile.
 Clinicians evaluating mpox patients should be aware of the clinical considerations and process of requesting TPOXX (Tecovirimat) for their patients.